-How to use your hotel’s reviews: the perks of social proof
+How to use your hotel’s reviews as social proof effectively

 How-to-use-your-hotels-reviews-the-perks-of-social-proof.pngGuest feedback can be helpful for hoteliers in a number of ways.
 For example, it can inform your operational decisions, inspire your marketing materials, and help you to improve your staff training procedures.
 Perhaps most importantly, in today’s world, when used as a form of social proof, feedback from past guests is crucial in encouraging new guests to visit your hotel.